 5. Develop a feeling of trust in your team

 I use the word ‘feeling’ quite deliberately – it won’t come out of the back of people knowing that you are checking their calendars, seeing what they’ve been up to every minute of the day or how many emails they’ve done!
 If you’ve worked on the other 4 top tips, this area will come more easily!
-Leaders as a virtual leader, be the best version of youwho trust their team will inspire and motivate them by giving them responsibilities, asking for their ideas, giving them new challenges, and asking for headlines in reporting progress.
+Leaders who trust their team will inspire and motivate them by giving them responsibilities, asking for their ideas, giving them new challenges, and asking for headlines in reporting progress.
 The outcomes will be clear and team members will feel empowered to find their own ways to achieve these.
 Your job as an effective leader is to support them on that journey and you’ll witness people flourishing and growing into the best version of themselves!
 How cool is that!

 If you’re inspired to learn more – find out more on my Managing & Inspiring People Virtually course which can be run entirely on Zoom of course!
 Interactive and packed with learning.